BeneKlei/parabolische_inverse_probleme/README.md

 Tested on **Ubuntu 24.04 LTS** with **Intel® Core™ i7-7700** and **32 GiB RAM**

+TODO: Test all configs

 To solve a single inverse problem, first follow the setup steps.
 Then navigate to either `./examples/reaction` or `./examples/diffusion`, and run `FOM_IRGNM.py` or `TR_IRGNM.py` using your local Python environment.

-You can modify the behavior of the optimization algorithms by editing the values in the `setup` dictionary.
+You can modify the behavior of the optimization algorithms by editing the values in the `setup` and `optimizer_parameter` dictionaries.

 To run the full set of experiments from the paper as a batch: